 Steps lead down from the Memorial Lighthouse to Old Home Beach.
 Walking east on Old Home Beach, we cross two small creeks and come to another trail back up to town.
 By taking it, we can explore more of Trinidad and loop back to the Memorial Lighthouse.
 Turn left at the top of the steps, walk past the climbing roses along the bluff, and exit onto Wagner Street.
-You can click the photo above for an interactive panorama featuring a virtual walk on Old Home Beach.
+You can click on the photo above to begin a virtual walk on Old Home Beach.
 Please see my Trinidad map for locations and trail routes.